If you have lots of items in any single folder, you may experience symptoms like the following in Microsoft Outlook:

 In extreme cases, when there are more than 10,000 folders, Outlook is very slow to open.
 This behavior occurs because it takes a long time to enumerate the folders.

 This problem may occur if you have folders that exceed the limit for the number of items per folder or if you have too many folders total.
 The item and folder limits depend on the version of Outlook, as follows.

 If you have exceeded the maximum of 500 folders total, reduce the number of mail folders that you have.

-When you have folders that have 50,000 or more items in an Outlook data (.pst) file or an offline Outlook data (.ost) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
+If you have folders that exceed the limit for the number of items in an Outlook data (.pst) file or an offline Outlook data (.ost) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
 Optionally, if you have a Microsoft Exchange online archive, you can move items to it.

 You can use the Office Configuration Analyzer Tool (OffCAT) to determine which folder or folders are near or above this item limit.
 To download and install the OffCAT tool, go to the following Microsoft website:

 Outlook uses an .ost file only if the Exchange email account is configured to use Cached Exchange Mode.
 When Outlook is configured to connect to the Exchange mailbox in online mode, an .ost file is not used.
 If your Outlook client is connected to Exchange in online mode, and you do not have high item-count folders in a .pst file, the performance issue may be on the server.